 What if I’m not comfortable sharing certain parts of my story?

-You are welcome to share only what you feel comfortable with.
-The goal is to represent your experience in an honest but respectful way.
+You share only what you're comfortable with.
+The goal is to represent your experience honestly and respectfully.

 What happens if I decide to withdraw my story?

 You have full control over your participation.
-If you decide not to move forward at any stage, simply let me know, and your story will be withdrawn without any questions.
+If you decide not to move forward at any stage, your story will be withdrawn, no questions asked.

 Do I Receive The Images?

 Yes.
-You will get access to a secure online gallery to download the same high-res images published with the article.
+You'll have access to a secure online gallery to download the same high-resolution images published with your profile.
 For personal use only.